MicrosoftDocs/windows-dev-docs/hub/includes/store/msix/screenshots-and-images.md

 In the **Windows 10 or Windows 11 and Xbox image** section, the **16:9 Super hero art (1920 x 1080 or 3840 x 2160 pixels)** image is used in various layouts in the Microsoft Store on all Windows 10, Windows 11, and Xbox devices.
 We recommend providing this image, regardless of which OS versions or device types your app targets.

-This image is *required* for proper display if your listing includes [video trailers](#trailers).
+This image is *required* for games for proper display if your listing includes [video trailers](#trailers).
 For customers on Windows 10, version 1607 or later (which includes Xbox), it is used as the main image on the top of your Store listing (or appears after any trailers finish playing).
 It may also be used to feature your app in promotional layouts throughout the Store.
 Note that this image must not include the product's title or other text.

 Here are some tips to keep in mind when designing this image: